 There are a lot of ways to frame your continuous improvement efforts—Kaizen, Lean, Six Sigma, TPS, Plan - Do - Check - Act, etc. Rather than examining these, I want to focus more on the underlying culture that you need to create for any of these strategies to work.
 After all, you can’t have “improvement” without “change,” and change is hard.
 If you want to build the groundwork for innovation and operational excellence in your company, you have to start with the underlying culture.
 As Alan Gehringer points out in Predictable Results, “Innovation demands that we develop a systems approach—consisting of the right people, the right environment, and the right structure—to support creative thinking, problem-solving, and collaboration to produce marketable results.”
 I’m going to focus the rest of this post on “the right environment” for continuous improvement.
 The innovation process must be supported in your organization in order for it to thrive.

 - Start with Why - We are big fans of Simon Sinek, and we constantly echo his refrain, "Start with Why."
 It applies here, too.
 Tell your team what you are trying to do and why.
 If you want to build continuous improvement into your culture, be clear with people what the objective is.
 Tell them why this will matter to the business, to their department or team, and to them, personally.
 What are the benefits of getting involved in this effort?
+This step can help with employee engagement and promote a culture of engaged leadership.

 - Let Them Do It - Give the team the tools, training and resources they need to be successful, communicate the expectations clearly, and then let them do it.
 Empower your team to make improvements that will help them serve customers better, save time, be more effective, etc. Working with a manager looking over your shoulder or having to ask permission and fill out forms can take the wind out of your teams’ creative sails.
 Let them own their results and encourage them to own the process they use to achieve those results as well.
 Listen to everyone in the organization as you'll never know where the next great idea will come from.
+Opportunities for improvement can come from anyone or any place in your company.

 - Squash Myths - Attack the misconception that change has to be huge to make an impact.
 Highlight small things that can make a big difference.
 An article in Harvard Business Review cautions, “By discounting small ideas, managers may be shutting the door to an assortment of benefits, including increased competitive advantage, cost-saving devices, and the possibility of building on small ideas to foster larger ones.”
 (If you are looking for a good primer that could help your team get started with small improvements, the book 2-Second Lean is a good resource for this.
 Additionally, don’t let fear of failure stifle creativity.
 Allay fears by clearly communicating and demonstrating that mistakes are a normal part of progress.
 If your team members are afraid of what happens if they fail, they will not take risks or think big.

 - Iterate - The work of a continuous improvement model—by its very nature—is never done.
 Create KPIs to measure your improvement efforts so you know whether or not you are moving the needle in the right direction (even if it is incremental), and keep making adjustments over time.
 Create cross-functional “Think rhythms” to brainstorm weekly or monthly on a particular process or project.
 Start small, keep measuring and keep improving.
 According to an article in Wired, rather than an innovation revolution that happens all at once, “a gradual evolution where tiny wins build on each other is a more sustainable (and effective) solution.
 Small initiatives are perfect for this because they build momentum and set the stage for larger initiatives to be successful.”
+These improvement projects can help the bottom line and lets you share the success stories cross-functionally to the whole company.

 If you enjoyed this post, here are some others you may like: